 On a clear day, as you head east in Los Angeles, you see them beckoning: those glorious snow-capped mountains.
 If we had bionic vision, we could watch skiers sashaying down the hills—the resorts are that close.
-And whether you're new to skiing or snowboarding, or you'd just prefer that someone else teaches your kids, you'll be happy to know how easy it is to arrange lessons.
+And whether you're a seasoned snow veteran or new to skiing or snowboarding—or you'd just prefer that someone else teach your kids to ski—you'll be happy to know that skiing can be easy, close, and occasionally even free.

-So if you're ready for winter activities beyond skating and sledding, check out this list of area slopes that offer classes for kids and adults, from beginners to advanced.
+So if you're ready for winter activities beyond skating and sledding, check out this list of area slopes and snow schools.
 Plan it right, and you could be on the slope two hours after packing the car—because the mountains are even closer than they look.

 24510 State Highway 2

 Wrightwood, CA 92397

 Heralded as LA's closest ski resort with no mountain driving, Mountain High is a sure bet for family skiing—especially with the return of its wonderful 5th Graders Ski Free deal.
 Check out the Children's Sports Center (and check out our review of it), where "fun is a priority" for kids ages 1-12.
 The resort offers both half and full day group lessons as well as private lessons.
 Mountain High is one of the few destinations that offers lessons for toddlers, too.
 Children ages 1-3 learn safely through Mountain High's simulation training in the Virtual Snow class.
 Adult lessons are also offered, on a first-come-first-served basis.
 It is recommended to arrive at least one hour prior to your preferred class time.